AmnesicOblex/deck-of-fate/README.md

 ## Potential Future Features

-- A mechanism to return a single card to the deck?
+- A mechanism to return a single card to the deck, possibly during a short rest?
-- A way to discard an extra card to get advantage on an eldritch blast
+- A way to discard an extra card to get advantage/reroll/inspiration on an eldritch blast?
 - Using cards on other spells that target a creature?